 We also have a FAQ page where we answer commonly asked questions: www.sicklecellsociety.org/faqs/

 To get in touch via phone, please see our list of project and staff phone numbers here: www.sicklecellsociety.org/contact-details/

 MPs call for urgent changes to sickle cell care after inquiry finds “serious failings”

 An All-Party Parliamentary Group (APPG) inquiry report published today highlights shocking failures as cross-party MPs call for major changes into care for sickle cell patients.

-Find out more here: https://scs40galaball.eventbrite.com
+Find out more and read the full report here: www.sicklecellsociety.org/no-ones-listening/

 This can only be achieved if funding is made available to educate health carers and other professionals about the condition.
 The Society aims to provide this.
 The Society does not discriminate between the types of sickle cell disorders or the ethnic groups concerned…